mike-sherman/shift/README.md

 # shift
 A javascript / HTML based bicycle gearing program

-The program can be run her on GitHub at: https://mike-sherman.github.io/shift/
+The program can be run here on GitHub at: https://mike-sherman.github.io/shift/

 An older version of the program is also available at: